abhishekscript/misc/README.md

 # Misc
-Misc is an MVC Framework based on Flask that lets you build your app quickly.
+Misc is a MVC Framework based on Flask that lets you build your app quickly.
 Inspired from Sails.js and Ruby on Rails

 # Installation